geogardenclub/geogardenclub.github.io/docs/develop/alpha-release/badges.md

 Criteria: The gardener has demonstrated experience with vermicomposting.

 Levels:
-* Level 1: The gardener has kept and cared for worms for at least one season to produce worm castings and/or worm tea for your garden.
+* Level 1: The gardener has kept and cared for worms for at least one season to produce worm castings and/or worm tea for a garden.
 (Self-awarded.)
-* Level 2: The gardener has kept and cared for worms for at least two seasons to produce worm castings and/or worm tea for your garden.
+* Level 2: The gardener has kept and cared for worms for at least two seasons to produce worm castings and/or worm tea for a garden.
 (Requires photo observations as evidence.
 Self-awarded.)
-* Level 3: The gardener has kept and cared for worms for at least five seasons to produce worm castings and/or worm tea for your garden.
+* Level 3: The gardener has kept and cared for worms for at least five seasons to produce worm castings and/or worm tea for a garden.
 (Requires photo observations as evidence.
 Chapter Chair must verify.)

 ### Aquaponics Ace